Alexdoru/MWE/README.md

 - **Arrow hit HUD** - HUD that displays the health of players when shooting them with a bow
 - **Squad HUD** - A mini tablist that will display only members of your squad
 - **Speed HUD** - HUD displaying your speed
-- **Chat heads** - Display heads of players in front of chat messages
+- **Chat heads** - Display heads of players in front of chat messages (disabled with Feather client)
 - **Cancel night vision** - Remove the blueish tint from night vision
 - **Clear view** - Stop rendering particles that are too close (75cm) to the screen for a better visibility
 - **Sound warning low HP** - Play a sound when your health drops below a certain threshold